Academic Catalog

 Completion and successful defense of a master’s thesis

-Undergraduate level coursework might also be required for some students as a prerequisite for either graduate-level coursework or research, depending on the student’s background and the nature of the coursework or research.
+Undergraduate-level coursework might also be required for some students as a prerequisite for either graduate-level coursework or research, depending on the student’s background and the nature of the coursework or research.
 If required, undergraduate-level credit cannot be used to satisfy the graduate-level credit requirements given above.

 First Year Fall 8 credits coursework